.Introduction

 Equity Research for Investment Banks

 Equity Research at Investment Banks is as much as a Marketing exercise as it is operational.
 Usually, an Investment Bank would send stock recommendations to all its current and potential clients.
-These recommendations are sometimes not detailed as the detailed research is kept for high paying clients.
-An equity research report is prepared for every stock.
-The report is templated and carry similar content for all the stocks that the bank tracks.
+Analysts sometimes avoid detailing these recommendations, as they reserve in-depth research for high-paying clients.
+They prepare an equity research report for every stock, using a template with similar content across all stocks the bank tracks.
 It also suggests the buy, sell, or hold recommendations along with the price range to expect for each stock.
 Detailed equity research is also done for the buy-side.
 There are multiple research report templates that are available with an Investment Bank.

 Earlier the research cost was added to the brokerage cost for an investment bank.
 Now a regulatory notification in Europe bars Investment Banks from clubbing brokerage and research costs together.
 This means now research needs to be high quality and needs to be provided only when the client demands.
 It’s just a matter of time that these regulations catch hold in the United States and other financial markets across the world.